Learn More About

 According to the NIDA, the most successful treatment programs use evidence-based treatments that have been developed through scientific data and measurement.
 All or some of these methods are used:

-- Behavioral Therapy–The long-term treatment plan for cocaine usually focuses on individual counseling that includes behavioral therapy.
+The long-term treatment options for cocaine use usually focus on individual counseling that includes behavioral therapy.
 This therapy helps people learn new skills that help them fight drug cravings and change fundamental thoughts and behaviors that might contribute to drug abuse.
+As mental illness can exacerbate addiction, behavioral therapy works to uncover the roots of substance abuse and mental health to heal them simultaneously.

-- Therapeutic Communities (TCs)—These are drug-free residences in which patients in recovery from substance use disorders help each other understand and change their behaviors.
-TCs might require a 6-to 12-month stay and may include onsite vocational training and other supportive services that focus on the successful re-integration of the person into society.
+TCs are drug-free residences in which patients in recovery from substance use disorders help each other understand and change their behaviors.
+TCs might require a 6-to 12-month stay and may include onsite vocational training and other supportive services that focus on the successful reintegration of the person into society.
 TCs can also give support in other areas, improving legal, employment, and mental health results.

-- Behavioral Family Therapy—Behavioral family therapy is an approach that is based on the premise that members of a family simultaneously influence and are influenced by each other.
+Behavioral family therapy is an approach that is based on the premise that members of a family simultaneously influence and are influenced by each other.
 It examines how the interactions among family members contribute to family functioning and dysfunction.

 Because cocaine use creates lasting changes in the brain, addiction can be hard to treat, and relapses are likely to happen.
 Relapse is defined as suffering deterioration after experiencing improvement.
 In drug addiction terms, relapse refers to returning to drug use after a period of abstinence.
 Relapsing does not mean the person failed at recovery.
 Many addiction specialists consider relapse to be part of recovery.